RustCrypto/hashes/blake2/README.md

 ### Message Authentication Code (MAC)

-BLAKE2 can be used as a MAC with variable output size set at run time:
+BLAKE2 can be used as a MAC with variable output size set at compile time:

 ```rust
 use blake2::Blake2bMac;